Notification types

 Check your Slack connection in Plutio settings first.
 Most issues are resolved by reconnecting or verifying channel configuration.

 Slack authorization tokens can expire, especially after workspace security changes or extended periods without notifications.
 Reconnecting refreshes the authorization and usually resolves the issue immediately.
+Workspace admins who rotate security credentials or update OAuth policies may trigger re-authorization requirements for all connected apps including Plutio.

 If notifications are not reaching a specific channel, verify that channel still exists and that the Plutio app has been invited to private channels.
 Channel renames or deletions can break routing rules.
+Archived channels also stop receiving notifications, so check whether someone archived the target channel if messages stop arriving.

 Test notifications after making changes: create a test invoice and mark it as paid.
 The notification should arrive within seconds.
 If it does not, check the connection status and channel configuration.